TheB2D/TrendLingo2/web-interface/README.md

 - 🤖 **AI Chat Interface** - Natural language commands for browser automation
 - 📺 **Live Browser View** - Watch automation tasks in real-time
+- 🧠 **Real-time Agent Thoughts** - See the agent's reasoning, observations, and plans as they happen
 - 📊 **Session Management** - Track and monitor browser sessions
 - 🎨 **Modern UI** - Built with Next.js, TypeScript, and Tailwind CSS
 - 🔄 **Real-time Updates** - Live session status and progress tracking